nfdi4plants/nfdi4plants.knowledgebase/src/docs/CONTRIBUTING.md

 ## Testing

-Check out the README.md in the [root directory](https://github.com/nfdi4plants/nfdi4plants.knowledgebase/blob/main/README.md) for instructions on how to install the knowledge base locally on your machine.
+Check out the README.md in the [root directory](https://github.com/nfdi4plants/nfdi4plants.knowledgebase/blob/main/README.md) for instructions on how to install the Knowledge Base locally on your machine.
 Following those instructions allows you to test and see how your changes come into play and whether everything renders correctly.

 It's highly recommended to *frequently* check your changes locally.